Non-Hermitian adiabatic transport in spaces of exceptional points: Geometry and topology of

+In general, the elements of the second integral cohomology group $H^2(X)$ for a topological space $X$ correspond one-to-one with the isomorphism classes of complex rank one vector bundles (also called line bundles) over $X$; the group operation corresponds to taking tensor products of line bundles.
+The element in $H^2(X)$ for a given line bundle is the first Chern class $c_1$ of the bundle; thus $c_1$ completely classifies line bundles up to isomorphism.

-The second integral cohomology group $H^2(\cepn)\cong {\bf Z}_n$ classifies the complex rank one (or line) bundles over $\cepn$; the group operation corresponds to tensor product of line bundles.
-Our adiabatic transport construction does not directly produce a line bundle (because e.g.\ the dominant state depends on the path used), but the flat $gl_1({\bf C})$ connection $n^{-1}{\rm tr}\, A$, or more precisely its holonomy, uniquely determines a line bundle (up to isomorphism), because it corresponds to an element (its characteristic class) in $H^2\cong {\bf Z}_n$ (see e.g.\ Ref.\ \cite{fms}, Sec.\ 2, for exposition and references).
-This element is non-zero and in fact is a generator of $H^2(\cepn)$.
-This class is also the first Chern class $c_1$ of the line bundle, and is an example of a torsion first Chern class, that is, one that is not equivalent to an integer.
+Our adiabatic transport construction does not directly produce a line bundle (because e.g.\ the dominant state depends on the path used), but the $gl_1({\bf C})$ connection $n^{-1}{\rm tr}\, A$, or more precisely its holonomy around all possible loops, uniquely determines a line bundle (up to isomorphism), and hence determines its first Chern class $c_1 \in H^2(\cepn)\cong {\bf Z}_n$.
+(Our connection is flat---see Sec.\ \ref{holonomy}---but the statement would hold even if the connection were not flat; see e.g.\ Ref.\ \cite{fms}, Sec.\ 2, for exposition and references.)
+Because our connection is flat, our formula Eq.\ (\ref{eq:holon}) for the holonomy is precisely this $c_1$; when given a homotopy class of loops [in $\pi_1(\cepn)$], or the corresponding homology class of cycles [in $H_1(\cepn)$], it specifies an element of ${\bf Z}_n$, represented multiplicatively as a phase factor, which is the holonomy.
+Viewed as an element of $H^2(\cepn)$ (additively), $c_1$ is non-zero and in fact is a generator of $H^2(\cepn)$.
+This $c_1$ is an example of a torsion first Chern class, that is, one that is not equivalent to an integer or set of integers.